COVID-19 stimulus package offers relief to affected individual taxpayers 4/1/2020

 The waiver covers both 2019 RMDs required to be taken by April 1, 2020, and RMDs required for 2020.
 It applies for calendar years beginning after December 31, 2019.

-Above the Line Charitable Contribution Deduction: Beginning in 2020, individuals who do not elect to itemize deductions will be allowed an above the line deduction for cash contributions up to $300 made to a qualifying charity.
-Contributions to donor advised funds or private foundations do not qualify.
-This provision is a permanent addition and not limited only to calendar year 2020.
+Above the Line Charitable Contribution Deduction: Beginning in 2020, individuals who do not elect to itemize deductions will be allowed an above-the-line deduction for cash contributions up to $300 made to a qualifying charity.
+Contributions to donor-advised funds or private foundations do not qualify.
+This provision is a permanent addition and not limited only to the calendar the year 2020.

-2020 Charitable Contribution Limit Increase: The deduction for qualified contributions made during calendar year 2020 previously limited to 60% of AGI can now be deducted up to 100% of AGI.
-A qualified contribution for purposes of this revision is a cash contribution made during calendar year 2020 to a qualifying charity.
-The cash contribution cannot be made to a donor advised fund or private foundation.
-In the event the 2020 qualified contribution exceeds 100% of AGI the excess is carried over to for up to 5 years.
+2020 Charitable Contribution Limit Increase: The deduction for qualified contributions made during the calendar year 2020 previously limited to 60% of AGI can now be deducted up to 100% of AGI.
+A qualified contribution for purposes of this revision is a cash contribution made during the calendar year 2020 to a qualifying charity.
+The cash contribution cannot be made to a donor-advised fund or private foundation.
+In the event, the 2020 qualified contribution exceeds 100% of AGI the excess is carried over for up to 5 years.